 The British Library also has a useful Guide to Researching Provenance online.

-Andrew Cambers, “Readers’ Marks and Religious Practice: Margaret Hoby’s Marginalia,” in Tudor Books and Readers: Materiality and the Construction of Meaning, ed.
-John N. King.
-Cambridge University Press, 2010.
-211– 31.
+Cambers, Andrew.
+“Readers’ Marks and Religious Practice: Margaret Hoby’s Marginalia.”
+Tudor Books and Readers: Materiality and the Construction of Meaning, edited by John N. King, Cambridge University Press, 2010, pp. 211–31.

 CERL’s Material Evidence in Incunabula (MEI), a database “specifically designed to record and search the material evidence (or copy specific, post-production evidence and provenance information) of 15th-century printed books: ownership, decoration, binding, manuscript annotations, stamps, prices, etc.” A search for the phrase “gender:1001” retrieves all female owners of incunabula that have been recorded in either the main MEI database of individual copies or the database of owners.
 The search may be limited to women owners active before 1800.

-Anne J. Cruz and Rosilie Hernández, eds., Women’s Literacy in Early Modern Spain and the New World.
+Cruz, Anne J., and Rosilie Hernández, editors.
+Women’s Literacy in Early Modern Spain and the New World.
 Ashgate, 2011; Routledge, 2016.
-Several essays on women’s reading habits and libraries.
+Includes several essays on women’s reading habits and libraries.

 Early Book Owners in Britain (EBOB), a searchable database of early book ownership from 1450-1550.

-Early English Playbooks, containing digitized playbooks from the Boston Public Library digitized playbooks.
+Early English Playbooks, a section of archive.org that contains digitized playbooks from the Boston Public Library.
 A source for a small number of female-owned books.

 The website Frances Wolfreston Hor Bouks by Sarah Lindenbaum aims to list all books that belonged to Frances Wolfreston (1607-1677).

-The website of the Grollier Club and in particular its Vimeo page, which features videos of events such as the symposium Women in the Book Arts, held in January 2020.
+The website of the Grollier Club and its Vimeo page, which features videos of events such as the symposium Women in the Book Arts, held in January 2020.

 The blog of the library of Innerpeffray features a post on Women Borrowers in the 18th century with examples of the kinds of books women read.
 “Meet the Borrowers: Innerpeffray’s 18th Century Women,” posted 10 November 2020.

-Leah Knight, Micheline White, and Elizabeth Saur, eds.
+Knight, Leah, Micheline White, and Elizabeth Saur, editors.
 Women’s Bookscapes in Early Modern Britain.
 University of Michigan Press, 2018.
 Collection of essays on female book ownership “rediscovering and reframing the rich and multifaceted history of early modern British women’s book ownership and library compilation.”
 Essays by numerous scholars, including Micheline White, Mark Empey, and Sarah Lindenbaum on the topic of women’s libraries and reading.

 MCRS Rare Books Blog, from the Massachusetts Center for Renaissance Studies, with blog posts that sometimes feature women and female ownership.

-Kate Narveson, Bible Readers and Lay Writers in Early Modern England: Gender and Self- Definition in an Emergent Writing Culture.
-Ashgate, 2012.
+Narveson, Kate.
+Bible Readers and Lay Writers in Early Modern England: Gender and Self-Definition in an Emergent Writing Culture.
+Ashgate/Routledge, 2012.

-David Pearson’s English Book Owners in the Seventeenth Century, which includes among its listings a number of female book owners.
+Pearson, David.
+English Book Owners in the Seventeenth Century, database that includes among its listings a number of female book owners.

-David Pearson, Provenance Research in Book History: A Handbook.
+Pearson, David.
+Provenance Research in Book History: A Handbook.
 Revised edition.
-Oxford University Press, 2019.
+Bodleian Library, 2019.

 The Perdita Project catalogs female-authored manuscripts in the free version.
 The paid version includes digital facsimiles.

-The websites of the Philadelphia Rare Books and Manuscripts Company (PRB&M), with illustrations and information and special website catalogues devoted to women and to provenance.
+The websites of the Philadelphia Rare Books and Manuscripts Company (PRB&M) features illustrations and information and special website catalogues devoted to women and to provenance.

-Private Libraries in Renaissance England (PLRE), sponsored by the Folger Library, enables searching for women’s book collections.
+Private Libraries in Renaissance England (PLRE), edited by Joseph L. Black and sponsored by the Folger Library, enables searching for women’s book collections.

-The Provenance Online Project (POP), from the Kislak Center for Special Collections, Rare Books, and Manuscripts at the University of Pennsylvania.
+The Provenance Online Project (POP), edited by Laura Aydelotte, from the Kislak Center for Special Collections, Rare Books, and Manuscripts at the University of Pennsylvania, includes a Flickr feed with images.

 The RECIRC project, which studies reception and circulation of writing by women, includes a component on book ownership.
 See for instance, Bronagh McShane, “Inscriptions in the Galway Dominican Convent Library Collection,” posted August 10, 2017.

-Jennifer Richards and Fred Schurink, eds., “The Textuality and Materiality of Reading in Early Modern England,” Special Issue of Huntington Library Quarterly 73.3 (2010).
+Richards, Jennifer, and Fred Schurink, editors.
+“The Textuality and Materiality of Reading in Early Modern England.”
+Special Issue of Huntington Library Quarterly volume 73, number 3, 2010.
+With an excellent introduction and fascinating essays, including by Jason Scott Warren, Wendy Wall, Helen Smith, and others.

-Rosalind Smith, “Le Pouvoir de faire dire: Marginalia in Mary Queen of Scots’ Book of Hours,” in Material Cultures of Early Modern Women’s Writing, ed.
-Patricia Pender and Rosalind Smith.
-Palgrave, 2014.
-55– 75.
+Smith, Rosalind.
+“Le Pouvoir de faire dire: Marginalia in Mary Queen of Scots’ Book of Hours.”
+Material Cultures of Early Modern Women’s Writing, edited by Patricia Pender and Rosalind Smith, Palgrave, 2014, pp. 55–75.

 A blog post on Catherine Sutherland’s discoveries of Astell ownership: Tom Almeroth Williams, “Ahead of her time: Magdalen College Cambridge has discovered a treasure trove of women’s intellectual history.” https://www.cam.ac.uk/stories/mary-astell-collection-magdalene-college